IBM/M3Benchmark/README.md

 ## 📏 Evaluation Metrics
-RAG systems are evaluated using a scoring method that measures response quality to questions in the evaluation set.
+M3 systems are evaluated using a scoring method that measures response quality to questions in the evaluation set.
 Responses are rated as perfect, acceptable, missing, or incorrect:

 - Perfect: The response correctly answers the user question and contains no hallucinated content.